MicrosoftDocs/dynamics365smb-devitpro-pb/methods/httpresponsemessage-content-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .resx files in the ModernDev repo.)
 # Content Method
-Gets the contents of the HTTP request.
+Gets the contents of the HTTP response.

 ## Syntax
 ```